 Pregnant women and children under 5 are at high risk of malaria.

-The African region carries a disproportionately high share of the global malaria burden.
-It accounted for: 90% of global malaria cases and 92% of malaria deaths.
+The WHO African region carries a high share of the global malaria burden.
+It accounted for: 90% of malaria cases and 91% of malaria deaths.

 Using long-lasting insecticidal nets (LLINs) is an effective way to combat malaria.
 TANA Netting’s DawaPlus® 2.0 LLIN is recommended by WHOPES as a tool for malaria control and prevention.

 The nets keep mosquitoes from getting to people and the insecticide kills them when they try.

 Between 2010-2015, malaria mortality rates fell by 29% globally and 31% in the African region.